paolomandica/BDC-amazon-reviews-clustering/README.md

 # Amazon Reviews Clustering

-The present project has been developed by Paolo Mandica (me) for the second homework of the Big Data Computing course of the Master's Degree in Data Science.
+The present project has been developed for the 2nd homework of the Big Data Computing course of the Master's Degree in Data Science.

 It consists in processing a corpus of amazon reviews, vectorizing it, applying dimensionality reduction using Singular Value Decomposition and, finally, clustering the reviews into 2 clusters.